-Ideally, you need to exercise within the ATP/CP Energy System (or as we call it, “Thyroid-Supportive Energy System”).
+Ideally, you need to exercise within the ATP/PC Energy System (or as we call it, “Thyroid-Supportive Energy System”).

 This means not putting your body under high energy-demand for longer than 8 to 10 seconds at a time without taking a break to allow your ATP energy reserves to replenish.